rjbobeles/Blockchain-Escrow-Verity/README.md

 - Tested with **Metamask Wallet only**.
 - At least 2 accounts needed to carry out a transaction (Buyer, Seller).
 - While override is implemented in the contract, the app **does not have admin functionality**.

+## Credits

+This application is a project as a partial requirement for BKCHAIN 1T A.Y 21-22.

+Developers:
+- Gel Gamoras
+- Ryan Obeles
+- Franchesca Teng

+***

+Copyright &copy; Bentobox Sol 2021.
+All rights reserved.